niallpcarroll/musical-hangman/README.md

 Musical Hangman is intended to be an easy-to-use, simple and fun game.
 The design is uncluttered, displaying only what is necessary for the game, making its use self-explanatory.
 As it is entirely focused on the subject of music, there is a clear educational function to it as it could be used by children and older music students.

 ### User Stories
-The website should be very straightforward for the user - the objective of the game is self-explanatory: there is a keyboard display, indications as to the length of the answer, and a counter for wrong answers.
+* The website should be very straightforward for the user - the objective of the game is self-explanatory: there is a keyboard display, indications as to the length of the answer, and a counter for wrong answers.
 The pop-up gives a clear option to re-start the game.

 * The user wants a game which can be played more than once.
-The JavaScript code currently includes thirty questions and answers, which are chosen at random, so the game can be played multiple times.
+The JavaScript code currently includes over forty questions and answers, which are chosen at random, so the game can be played multiple times.

 ## Design
 ### Colour Scheme